KUFO: FM and TV stations

 KOIN was an affiliate of the CBS Radio Network, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
 It was also an affiliate of the Don Lee Network, based on the West Coast.
 In March 1941, KOIN moved from 940 kHz to 970 kHz, following the enactment of the North American Regional Broadcasting Agreement (NARBA).

-In 1948, KOIN added an FM station, KOIN-FM, which today is co-owned 101.1 KXL-FM.
+In 1948, KOIN added an FM station, KOIN-FM, which today is co-owned KXL-FM 101.1.
 KOIN-FM mostly simulcast the AM station until the late 1960s, when it began airing classical music in the evening.
-In 1953, KOIN put a TV station on the air, Channel 6 KOIN-TV.
-Because KOIN Radio was a CBS Radio affiliate, KOIN-TV carried CBS TV shows.
+In 1953, KOIN put a television station on the air, KOIN-TV (channel 6).
+Because KOIN Radio was a CBS Radio affiliate, KOIN-TV carried CBS television shows.

 1950s–1980s

 In the 1950s, as network programming moved from radio to television, KOIN began airing a full service middle-of-the-road format, featuring popular music, news, sports and talk.
 On May 12, 1977, the call letters changed to KYTE, featuring a Top 40 hits format.
 On September 4, 1979, it switched to country music as "97 Country".

 In 1981, the station flipped to automated "Music of Your Life" adult standards programming.
-On January 27, 1989, KYTE began playing classical music, picking up that format when 101.1 KYTE-FM dropped classical for smooth jazz as KKCY "The City".
+On January 27, 1989, KYTE began playing classical music, picking up that format when KYTE-FM 101.1 dropped classical for smooth jazz as KKCY "The City".
 The classical format turned out to be short-lived on AM 970.

 1990s

 In 1990, the station changed call letters to KESI and aired a mostly instrumental easy listening format branded as "Easy 970".
 On May 1, 1991, the station again changed call letters to KBBT and began stunting.
 18 days later, the station began airing an alternative rock format known as "970 The Beat".
-In July 1996, KBBT began simulcasting on KDBX 107.5 FM (now KXJM), and tweaked its format to modern AC.
+In July 1996, KBBT began simulcasting on KDBX (107.5 FM), and tweaked its format to modern AC.
 On October 2, 1996, The Beat was moved to FM, while 970 changed call letters to KUPL and switched to classic country (as "Straight Country 970").

 On September 19, 1997, American Radio Systems, owner of six Portland radio stations, announced that Westinghouse Electric, the owner of CBS Radio, had bought all of its U.S. radio stations, including KUPL.
 KUPL switched to oldies as "Cruisin' Oldies 970" on January 23, 2001.